MichalWolodkiewicz/stock-market-jms/README.md

  - maven 3.3.9 or later
  - [optional] docker and docker compose

 Producer publishes stock information with fixed interval.
-Different consumers behaviour can be achieved using dedicated docker compose files.
+The behaviour of the application can be configured via .env file.
+The following properties can be modified:

 ## External sources